EZMarvin/Learning-notes/4_Database/SQL Notes.md

 NEW STUFF on SQL Server
 =============
 ###  <font color = darkblue>In-Memory OLTP</font>
-In-Memory OLTP (online transaction processing) can improve the performance of transaction processing, data load.
+* In-Memory OLTP (online transaction processing) can improve the performance of transaction processing, data load.

-It use No locks, no internal latches.
+* It use No locks, no internal latches.

-Engine makes new version of rows and timestamp of rows in shared buffer, analyzes and validate before committing.
+* Engine makes new version of rows and timestamp of rows in shared buffer, analyzes and validate before committing.

+* lock - free garbage-collection control

 OLTP (On-line Transaction Processing) is involved in the operation of a particular system.
 OLTP is characterized by a large number of short on-line transactions (INSERT, UPDATE, DELETE).
 The main emphasis for OLTP systems is put on very fast query processing, maintaining data integrity in multi-access environments and an effectiveness measured by number of transactions per second.
 In OLTP database there is detailed and current data, and schema used to store transactional databases is the entity model (usually 3NF).
 It involves Queries accessing individual record like Update your Email in Company database.